 Figure A1.
-Example of an HTML file displaying streamflow time series that was sent to evaluators.
+Example of an html file displaying streamflow time series that was sent to evaluators.

 Figure A2.
-Proportion of anomalies (100 times the number of anomalies divided by the number of available $Q{\rm obs}$) with respect to year for the 611 stations.
+Proportion of anomalies (number of anomalies / number of available Qobs) with respect to year for the 611 stations.

 Figure A3.
 Absolute change rates of hydrological indicator vs. the proportion of anomalies for the 611 stations.